Nirnai/DeepRL/README.md

   - Original Paper: https://arxiv.org/abs/1903.10605

 ## Evaluator
 The evaluator module addresses the issue of reproducable RL, by seperating the evaluation process from the core algorithms.
-This follows guidelines of

 ## Requirements